Marketo Output Tool

 Client ID: Client ID for the API Role user.
 This information can be found in Marketo (Admin > Integration > LaunchPoint).

 Client Secret: Client Secret for the API Role user.
 This information can be found in Marketo (Admin > Integration > LaunchPoint).

 More information about setting up the web service and user roles for accessing the Marketo REST API can be found on the Marketo REST Documentation site.

-Key Field: This drop-down will show the list of fields that you have used as input for the tool.
-Marketo will use this field to find any duplicate records.
-If no field is specified, then email will be used by default.
+Key Field: This dropdown shows the list of fields that you have used as input for the tool.
+Marketo uses this field to find any duplicate records.
+If no field is specified, then email is used by default.